Garmisch-Partenkirchen: History

+Geography

 Climate

 Garmisch-Partenkirchen leans towards an oceanic climate, and its winters are colder than the rest of Bavaria.
 Due to its higher elevation, it is very close to the winters associated with continental climates; it has a relatively wet and snowy climate, with high precipitation year-round.
-As of 2013 the regions in the west and east of the town were cited as having highest numbers of thunderstorm days in Europe.
+As of 2013, the regions in the west and east of the town were cited as having the highest numbers of thunderstorm days in Europe.